Johann Heinrich Pestalozzi: Legacy

-Pestalozzi's method was used by the cantonal school in Aarau that Albert Einstein attended, and which has been credited with fostering Einstein's process of visualizing problems and his use of "thought experiments".
+Pestalozzi's method was used by the Old Cantonal School Aarau that Albert Einstein attended, and which has been credited with fostering Einstein's process of visualizing problems and his use of "thought experiments".
 Einstein said of his education at Aarau, "It made me clearly realize how much superior an education based on free action and personal responsibility is to one relying on outward authority."

-The British charity Pestalozzi International Village Trust sponsors students from developing countries to study in the UK; it also sponsors other overseas programs.
+The British charity Pestalozzi International sponsors students from developing countries to study in their countries of origin.

 Today the Pestalozzi-Fröbel-Haus in Berlin continues to train nursery school teachers.

 Pestalozzianum in Zürich was named after Pestalozzi and was established in 1875.
 Based in Zürich, the foundation promoted the school teacher's instruction and postgraduate training.
 In 2003 it was renamed in Stiftung Pestalozzianum as its teacher-oriented objectives were integrated in the new model of university-like Fachhochschule colleges that was introduced in Switzerland in 2002.

 Kinderdorf Pestalozzi in Trogen, Switzerland, was established as a foundation in 1945 to provide the Kinderdorf (children's village) for war-affected children.
 In 1946 the foundation stone in the municipality of Trogen in the Canton of Appenzell Ausserrhoden was laid, and in the same year children from war-torn countries settled the first houses.
 From 1960, in addition to European children, war orphans from Tibet lived at the orphanage, later mostly children from Korea, Tunisia, Ethiopia, Vietnam, Cambodia and Lebanon, and orphans from Switzerland since 1983.
 The length of stay varies from a few weeks (educational or recreational reasons) up to several years.
 As of 2012, the projects of the foundation benefited 321,000 children and adolescents in Switzerland and abroad.

 The 1989 film Pestalozzi's Mountain is a biopic about his life and career.
 Gian Maria Volonté plays the part of Pestalozzi.

+A prominent street in St. Louis, Missouri, U.S.A., is named for him.